guertinlab/Nascent_RNA_Methods/README.md

 echo -e "$AAligation\t$name\t0.80\tAdapter/Adapter" >> ${name}_QC_metrics.txt
 ```

 The next step removes reads with a length shorter than 10 bases and reverse complements the file so that the aligned read corresponds to the appropriate reference genome strand.
+This is necessary because the paired end 1 read rom PRO-seq data sequences the 3´ end of the original nascent RNA.

 ```
 seqtk seq -L $((UMI_length+10)) -r ${name}_PE1_noadap.fastq > ${name}_PE1_noadap_trimmed.fastq
 ```

-PRO-seq can have several independent reads that have the same genomic ends because promoter proximal pausing positions can be focused and the 5´end of the RNA is often the transcription start site.
-One cannot filter potential PCR duplicate reads based on whether two independent reads are identical as determined by having identical paired end reads alignments.
+PRO-seq can have several independent reads that have the same genomic ends because promoter proximal pausing positions can be focused (cite Kwak) and the 5´end of the RNA is often the transcription start site.
+One cannot filter potential PCR duplicates based on whether two independent pairs of reads have identical paired end reads alignment.
 Therefore, we remove duplicate sequences from the FASTQ file based on the presence of the UMI.
-By pairing the PE1 and PE2 reads, we effectively deduplicate the PE2 based on the presence of the PE1 UMI.
+We effectively deduplicate the PE2 based on the presence of the PE1 UMI by pairing the PE1 and PE2 reads with `fastq_pair ` (cite fastq_pair).

 ```
 fqdedup -i ${name}_PE1_noadap_trimmed.fastq -o ${name}_PE1_dedup.fastq